gollum/gollum/README.md

 ## LIB.SO ERROR

 `Could not open library 'lib.so'` may be solved by installing `python-devel` on Fedora or `python-dev` on Ubuntu.
+Gentoo requires a rubypython [patch](https://gist.github.com/2802480) to use python2.7.

 ## CONTRIBUTE